surmanlab/surmanlab.github.io/README.md

 The Surman Lab is a Chemistry research group led by Dr Andrew J Surman.

 We are based in the Department of Chemistry at King's College, London.
-Our interests are broad, but are focussed around Supramolecular Chemistry, Systems Chemistry, and Analytical Chemistry.
+Our interests are broad, but centre on Supramolecular Chemistry, Systems Chemistry, and Analytical Chemistry.
+We are applying these as tools to solve practical problems (understanding heterogenous industrial materials, environmental & medical diagnostics) and more fundamental questions (especially around the Origin of Life).

 This is a temporary homepage.
 A shiny new web page will be here soon.